 Finally, the outcome, meaning the achieved skills set or capability, has to be aligned with global development policies and therefore integrated into internal career programs.
+Since especially TECH-oriented corporation tend to have a very specific focus towards technical skills, the conversion of skills acquired by MOOCs might become very complex.

-4.4.
-Company secrets
+4.4 Company secrets